 Kristiania University College

-The Visual Effects (VFX) Bachelor program at Westerdals, Kristiania University College, is Norway’s biggest VFX education.
+The Visual Effects (VFX) Bachelor program at Kristiania University College - Westerdals Department of Film and Media, is Norway’s biggest VFX education.
 Focus is on compositing, VFX supervision and general VFX engineering built on a solid foundation of drawing, photography and colour.

-The Visual Effects (VFX) Bachelor program at Westerdals, Kristiania University College, is Norway’s biggest VFX education.
+The Visual Effects (VFX) Bachelor program at Kristiania University College - Westerdals Department of Film and Media, is Norway’s biggest VFX education.
 Focus is on compositing, VFX supervision and general VFX engineering built on a solid foundation of drawing, photography and colour.
 Run by some of Norway’s most senior and experienced VFX artists and supervisors, the program has a firm emphasis on being industry centric utilising tools, processes and methodology that students will encounter when they enter the industry as professional VFX artists.
 Students from the program has contributed to productions such as Game of Thrones, Watchmen, Star Trek Discovery, Lost in Space and Star Wars: The Mandalorian.

 Thomas Reppen, CEO Storm Studios says "the VFX students from Westerdals can be put directly to work on large international productions because they know the tools and methods we use here at Storm.
 We have ambitions to grow and we are very happy about the close cooperation we have with this school."